 All the people of the South India speak only dialects of the parent Kui language.
 There are hundreds of documented dialects of the Kui with distinct names.
 Dialects are local.
-A literary version of a family of dialects, invented for mass communications (books, newspapers), with rigid syntax and grammar, is called a language.
-Tamil, Telugu, Kannada, and Malayalam are languages fabricated from Kui dialects.
-Dialects are the everyday usage: Languages are the books for a select few.
-Dialects evolved naturally: Languages were man made.
+A literary version of a family of dialects, invented for mass communications, is called a language.
+Tamil, Telugu, Kannada, and Malayalam are Kui languages.